-Unless you or your partner plan to be a stay-at-home-parent, one of the most significant decisions you will make as a parent is who will be taking care of your child when you are at work.
+Unless you or your partner plan to be a stay-at-home-parent, you need to pick the best daycare option possible for your child.
+It will be one of the most significant decisions you will make as a parent: who will be taking care of your child when you are at work.
 That’s often 40-plus hours a week of a stranger raising your child.

 From my experience, as we looked for daycare for two children, several factors should be considered.